Nobet Ida

 Nobet Ida (born 20 May 1993) is a Sri Lankan cricketer who played for the Sri Lanka women's cricket team.
-In October 2013, she was one three uncapped players to be selected for Sri Lanka's tour to South Africa.
+In October 2013, she was one of three uncapped players to be selected for Sri Lanka's tour to South Africa.
 She made her Women's One Day International cricket (WODI) debut for Sri Lanka against South Africa Women on 24 October 2013.